 Prior interview etiquette discouraged any money talk until at least the second interview.
 Seeming money-concerned too soon was seen as gauche.
 But now, people decide whether to even consider an employment opportunity based on compensation.

 As is true for most things in life, gratitude for a professional conversation goes a long way.
-After any interview, send a “thank you” message to your interviewers for their time and consideration.
-If you don’t have your interviewers’ contact information, it’s ok to reach out to the interview coordinator and ask them to pass along a note.
+After an interview, send a “thank you” message to your interviewers for their time and consideration.
+If you don’t have your interviewer's contact information, it’s ok to reach out to the interview coordinator and ask them to pass along a note.

 If you don’t hear back from a hiring manager or recruiter after an interview, it’s ok to send a follow-up message after 5 to 7 days asking for an update and reiterating your gratitude for being considered, appreciation for the interviewer’s time, and re-stating your excitement about the opportunity.

 Remember That it Really Isn’t Personal